NathanNeelis/meesterproef-2021/README.md

 Validate this activity with the PAM raw data
 Calculate the PAM score during this activity from raw data
 Add PAM score to the completed activity in the app
+* [ ] Weekly / daily goal
+which week is not now?
+What is the avarage PAM score of last week?
+Base the new daily / weekly goals on last weeks data?
+Or save the PAM score with the user in the database and when the user completes the daily goal seven times, the daily goal gets upgraded by 1?

 ## License